Keeping clients and staff safe during the coronavirus pandemic

 - Use additional space in the building if any is available

 - Encourage staff to bring in their own food and drinks

 - Use social distancing markers in staff rooms, toilets, changing rooms etc.

 PPE and face coverings, including the wearing of a clear visor

-PPE equipment including gloves should continue to be worn if already utilised for treatments.
-In hairdressing salons and barbershops, it will be difficult to maintain social distancing, as the person providing the service and the client have to be in close proximity for an extended period of time.
-The barber or hairdresser should, therefore, wear further protection in the form of a clear visor which covers the face, thus forming a barrier.
+Any PPE equipment that is already utilised for treatments, including gloves, should continue to be worn.
+In hairdressing salons and barbershops, is impossible to socially distance as the person providing the service and the client have to be in close proximity for an extended period of time, so the sector falls into the high-risk retail category under Government guidelines.
+Guideslines recommend that all barbers and hairdressers wear a clear visor that covers the face, thus forming a barrier.
 Visors should cover the forehead, extend below the chin and wrap around the side of the face.
 Disposable and reusable visors are available and if the latter is used it must be sanitised and cleaned regularly.
-The client is not required to wear a mask if their hairdresser or barber is wearing a visor.
+It is also highly recommended to wear:

 The way your employees work will have to change so that the level of contact that each worker has with other members of staff is reduced.
 This means that where contact is unavoidable, it should occur between the same people.
 During shift handovers, a process should be set up so that social distancing requirements can be adhered to.

 - Split staff into teams or shift groups